-Dynamics NAV
+Dynamics NAV¶

 Microsoft Dynamics NAV is an enterprise resource planning (ERP) software suite for midsize organizations.
 The system offers specialized functionality for manufacturing, distribution, government, retail, and other industries.

-Dynamics NAV Web Client Testing Note
+Dynamics NAV Web Client Testing Note¶

-Start Recording a New Test
+Start Recording a New Test¶

 g_load_libraries=["UIAutomation", "DynamicsNAV"];

-• Microsoft UI Automation is the new accessibility framework for Microsoft Windows, available on all operating systems that support Windows Presentation Foundation (WPF).
-UI Automation provides programmatic access to most user interface (UI) elements on the desktop, enabling assistive technology products such as screen readers to provide information about the UI to end users and to manipulate the UI by means other than standard input.
+Microsoft UI Automation is the new accessibility framework for Microsoft Windows, available on all operating systems that support Windows Presentation Foundation (WPF).
+UI Automation provides programmatic access to most user interface (UI) elements on the desktop, enabling assistive technology products such as screen readers to provide information about the UI to end users and to manipulate the UI by other means than standard input.
 UI Automation also allows automated test scripts to interact with the UI.

-Automatic Adjustment of Window Title Object Property
+Automatic Adjustment of Window Title

-Main window title of Dynamics NAV is dynamic by nature.
+The main window title of Dynamics NAV is dynamic by nature.

 Here it is:

-1
+1 |

-Titles of Child Windows
+Titles of Child Windows¶

-Child windows of Dynamics NAV also may have dynamic titles.
+Child windows of Dynamics NAV may also have dynamic titles.

 Rapise tries to generate a regular expression for such titles as well.
-If it does not do so - write the expression yourself.
-But the good news is you need to do this for one object only in every such window.
-For further learned objects Rapise will change the window title property automatically.
-In other words when Rapise learns a new object and it's window title is matched by a regular expression of a previously learned object then the title property is automatically replaced by this regular expression.
+If it does not, write the expression yourself.
+But the good news is that you only need to do this for one object in each such window.
+For subsequently learned objects, Rapise will automatically change the window title

-How to Launch Dynamics NAV Client
+How to Launch Dynamics NAV Client¶

 function DynamicsNAVLaunch()